Yellow Bird (company): History

-In February 2007, it was announced that Stockholm-based Swedish (later turn French) production & distribution group Zodiak Television had acquired Yellow Bird in order for Zodiak to strengthen its drama production operations in both Swedish and Europe as Yellow Bird became a subsidiary of Zodiak Television AB with the drama production output of Zodiak's fellow Swedish production subsidiary Jarowskij was folded into Yellow Bird as Yellow Bird's co-founder Ole Søndberg continued operating Yellow Bird as creative chief.
+In February 2007, it was announced that Zodiak Media had acquired Yellow Bird in order for Zodiak to strengthen its drama production operations in both Swedish and Europe as Yellow Bird became a subsidiary of Zodiak Television AB with the drama production output of Zodiak's fellow Swedish production subsidiary Jarowskij was folded into Yellow Bird as Yellow Bird's co-founder Ole Søndberg continued operating Yellow Bird as creative chief.
 Yellow Bird and its production & distribution parent Zodiak Media would later merged into French production & distribution group Banijay Entertainment nine years later in February 2016, which eventually became the world's biggest leading indie television production company with Yellow Bird became Banijay's new Swedish television production subsidiary and its entry into the Swedish television market as Banijay's international distribution arm Banijay Rights began distributing Yellow Bird's programmes.

 A year later in 2008 following Zodiak's acquisition of Yellow Bird one year prior in February 2007, Yellow Bird who previously had relationships with German authors and production companies had expanded their production operations into Germany for the first time outside of its home country of Sweden by establishing a Munich-based German joint venture production division with former Bavaria Media Television producer Oliver Schundler called Yellow Bird Pictures, marking Yellow Bird's entry into the German television market with the new division focus on producing feature films and TV drama for German-speaking territories.